yavuzskarahan/aerop/README.md

-for TUBITAK (The Scientific and Technological Research Council of Turkiye) 2204-A:
+TUBITAK (The Scientific and Technological Research Council of Turkiye) 2204-A Project:
 ## Deep Reinforcement Learning approach to Environment-depented Aerodynamic Propeller Design Optimization Problem

 The project includes 4 basic components: